devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](../../../.gitbook/assets/ca-workflow-external.png)

-You can send the ‘Payload script’ to your CI tools such as Jenkins and Devtron will receive the build image every time the CI Service is triggered or you can use the Webhook URL which will build an image every time CI Service is triggered using Devtron Dashboard.
+You can send the ‘Payload script’ to your CI tools such as Jenkins and Devtron will receive the build image every time the CI Service is triggered, or you can use the Webhook URL which will build an image every time CI Service is triggered using Devtron Dashboard.

 | Key | Description |
 | :--- | :--- |